Frequently Asked Questions - The Layoff Process

 When are layoffs effective?

 Layoffs will be effective 21 calendar days from the date of the layoff letter.
-If an employee exercises their classified service rights by bumping into another position, the employee should report to the new job the next business day, which will be stated on the letter to the employee.
+If an employee exercises their classified service rights by bumping into another position, the employee should report to the new job on the date specified in their letter.

 If my position is eliminated due to budgetary reasons, or organizational restructuring, what will happen?